Ryan Giggs: Wales

 Giggs' first senior goal for Wales came on 31 March 1993 in a 3–0 win over Belgium in Cardiff in a World Cup qualifying game, the same game in which Ian Rush scored for Wales for a record 24th time.

 After his international debut in 1991 against Germany, Giggs missed 18 consecutive friendly games before finally making his first friendly appearance for Wales against Finland in March 2000, by which time he had already accrued 25 caps.
 The reason for his continued absence from non-competitive fixtures was largely a protective measure against unnecessary injuries; in his autobiography, Giggs states: "At that time, whenever I played two games in one week I always seemed to pick up an injury, so [Alex Ferguson] and I sat down and looked at it game by game.
 If the international was a friendly, the feeling was that I didn't have to play."
 Regardless, his regularly withdrawing from Wales squads and routinely missing friendlies was criticised.

 In a qualifier against England for the 2006 FIFA World Cup at Old Trafford where Wales lost 2–0, Giggs played against some present and former Manchester United teammates including David Beckham, Gary Neville, and Wayne Rooney.
 During a 2006 World Cup qualifier against Azerbaijan on 12 October 2005, Giggs scored a rare double in a 2–0 win, but Wales failed to reach the play-offs.

+In May 2006, Giggs turned out for the first time for Wales in a friendly away from home in an uncapped match against the Basque Country (Euskal Selekzioa) in Bilbao.
+He captained the team and scored the game's only goal in a 1-0 win for Wales.